Iran Resumes Flights After Missile Attacks On Israel

 Date

-(MENAFN- IANS) Tehran, Oct 3 (IANS) Iran has resumed flights to and from the country as of Thursday morning, following their suspension after Iranian missile attacks on Israel on Tuesday evening, according to a spokesman of Iran's Civil Aviation Organisation (CAO).
+TEHRAN, Oct 4 (NNN-IRNA) – Iran has resumed flights to and from the country, as of yesterday, following their suspension after Iranian missile attacks on Israel on Tuesday evening, according to a spokesman of Iran's Civil Aviation Organisation (CAO).

-CAO spokesman Jafar Yazarlou announced that the flight restrictions were lifted after ensuring that the conditions were favorable and secure for flights.
+CAO spokesman, Jafar Yazarlou, announced that, the flight restrictions were lifted after ensuring that the conditions were favourable and secure for flights.

-He added airlines were permitted to resume flights starting at 5:00 a.m. local time (0130 GMT) on Thursday, Xinhua news agency reported.
+He added, airlines were permitted to resume flights starting at 5:00 a.m. local time (0130 GMT) yesterday.

-Iran fired about 180 missiles at Israel on Tuesday said the strike is in retaliation for Israel's assassinations of Hamas Politburo Chief Ismail Haniyeh, Hezbollah Secretary-General Sayyed Hassan Nasrallah, and senior Iranian commander Abbas Nilforoushan, as well as its intensification of "malicious acts" with the U.S. support in its offensives against Lebanese and Palestinians.
+Iran fired about 180 missiles at Israel on Tuesday said, the strike is in retaliation for Israel's assassinations of Hamas Politburo Chief, Ismail Haniyeh, Hezbollah Secretary-General, Sayyed Hassan Nasrallah, and Iranian commander, Abbas Nilforoushan, as well as, its intensification of“malicious acts” with U.S. support, in its offensives against Lebanese and Palestinians.– NNN-IRNA

 Legal Disclaimer: